jfishe/panvimwiki/CONTRIBUTING.md

 `panvimwiki`:

 1. Make sure all unit tests are successful.
-2. Tag the current commit on the main branch with a release tag, e.g., `v1.2.3`.
+2. Make sure Vim help is up to date, e.g., `tox -e docs`
-3. Push the new tag to the upstream [repository], e.g., `git push upstream v1.2.3`
+3. Tag the current commit on the main branch with a release tag, e.g., `v1.2.3`.
 4. Clean up the `dist` and `build` folders with `tox -e clean` (or `rm -rf dist build`) to avoid confusion with old builds and Sphinx docs.